facebookarchive/KVOController/README.md

 # [KVOController](https://github.com/facebook/KVOController)

 Key-value observing is a particularly useful technique for communicating between layers in a Model-View-Controller application.
-KVOController builds on the time-tested Cocoa key-value observing implementation.
-It offers a simple, convenient API, that is also truly thread safe.
+KVOController builds on Cocoa's time-tested key-value observing implementation.
+It offers a simple, modern API, that is also thread safe.
 Benefits include:

 - Notification using blocks, custom actions, or NSKeyValueObserving callback.
 - No exceptions on observer removal.